Bruno-SLopes/Bruno-SLopes/README.md

-- 👋 Hi, I’m @Bruno-SLopes
+- 👋 Hi, I’m Bruno Sá Lopes.
 - 👀 I'm a Portuguese guy in the last year of a master's degree, eager, excited, seeking to enter the personal finance area, and highly motivated to learn more about AI, Cloud Computing, and Face Detection and Recognition.